 He studied at the Sibelius Academy in Helsinki with Veli-Matti Puumala and privately with Georges Aperghis in Paris and took masterclasses at the Donaueschinger Musiktage, Centre Acanthes, June in Buffalo and at the Viitasaari Time of Music from Helmut Lachenmann, Georg Friedrich Haas, Brian Ferneyhough and Hans Abrahamsen.
 As lecturer he has given workshops for students of composition at the Hochschule für Musik Karlsruhe (Germany), the Liszt Academy of Music (Hungary) and at the Sibelius Academy (Finland).
 He has also worked as the festival leader of the Ung Nordisk Musik in 2005-2010 and as the artistic director of Uusinta Ensemble (FI) in 2012-2016.
-Currently he is working as a curator for the Tristero Piano Trio (FI), and is a member of the performance collective Dayjob (FI).
+Currently he is working as a curator for the Tristero Piano Trio (FI).

 Contact: ville.raasakka (at) gmail.com